-The site is located on the western edge of the settlement of Barrowford with existing housing to the northern boundary and to some extent along the western boundary which abuts Carr Hall/Wheatley Lane Road Conservation Area (1984).
+The site is located on the western edge of the settlement of Barrowford with existing housing to the northern boundary and western boundary which abuts Carr Hall/Wheatley Lane Road Conservation Area (1984).

 The site slopes down from Wheatley Lane Road towards Riverside Business Park which lies on the southern boundary.